-How to counter a loaded question
+How to respond to a loaded question

 - Reply in a way that rejects the presupposition.
-To do this, answer the question in a way that is different from what your questioner is expecting, so that you can explicitly reject the implicit assumption that you disagree with.
-For example, if you’re asked “did you stop cheating on all of your tests?”, then instead of answering using a yes/no statement, reply by saying “I have never cheated on any of my tests”.
+This involves either an explicit or an implicit rejection of the problematic presupposition, and your response will therefore be different than what the person asking the question is trying to get you to say.
+For example, if you’re asked “did you stop cheating on tests at schools?”, then instead of answering using a yes/no statement, you can reply by saying “I never cheated on any tests”.

-How to avoid using loaded questions yourself
+How to avoid asking loaded questions

 For example, instead of asking the following loaded question: